Eddie Griffin (coach)

 Eddie Griffin is a former American collegiate athletic director and collegiate wrestling coach.
 He served as the athletic director at the University of Central Oklahoma in Edmond, Oklahoma from 2017 to 2020.
 Prior to this Griffin served as the athletic director at Northeastern State University in Tahlequah, Oklahoma, and the head wrestling coach at Central Oklahoma, and Clemson University.

 Early life

 Griffin attended U.S. Grant High School in Oklahoma City.
-He studied at Oklahoma State University in Stillwater, Oklahoma from 1967–1972 and was a member of the Cowboy wrestling squad.
+He studied at Oklahoma State University in Stillwater, Oklahoma from 1967 to 1972 and was a member of the Cowboy wrestling squad.
 During his time in Stillwater OSU won two NCAA wrestling team championships in 1968 and 1971.
 After graduation, Griffin began his coaching career at Ardmore High School, then moved to coach at Del City High School.
 His final season of coaching the Eagles he coached freshman standout and future wrestling legend John Smith to third place in the state tournament.